Tuurlijk/docker-local/Readme.md

 * Default [ngrok](https://hub.docker.com/wernight/ngrok) container - used to share your local site with the world
 * Slightly changed php container (added graphicsmagick, rsync and some php modules) - serves up php

+Disclaimer: This was developed and tested on Linux.
+Pull requests are welcome ;-)

 ## Installation

 ```bash